 Act Two.
 Groundhog Dayne.

-Act Two, Groundhog Dayne.
-I had the experience a couple of years ago that a friend of mine became roommates with Bobby Kennedy's daughter, one of his daughters.
+I had the experience a couple years ago that a friend of mine became roommates with Bobby Kennedy's daughter, one of his daughters.
 And she's like, do you want to meet her?
 Do you want to meet her?
 She's really nice.

-And I was like, we're not supposed to meet the Kennedys.
-Like, the Kennedys, that is too famous for us to meet.
-Like, that's too famous for a normal person to meet.
+I was like, we're not supposed to meet the Kennedys!
+Like the Kennedys, that is too famous for us to meet.
+Like that's too famous for a normal person to meet.
 Do you know what I mean?
-Like, the super famous are over there, and we are over here in our world.
-And we're not supposed to run into Angelina Jolie at the CVS.

-And then I looked over, and this other friend of mine was doubled over laughing at me.
-She's like, yeah, you just got dissed by Taylor Dayne.
+And I looked over and this other friend of mine was doubled over laughing at me.
+She was like, "Yeah, you just got dissed by Taylor Dayne."
 Didn't feel great.
 So I left the party.